 General Rules for Both Bicyclists and Motorists

-- The safer lane position for a prudent bicyclist might surprise you.
+The safer lane position in general for a prudent bicyclist might surprise you.
 Watch this animation for more.

 (b) When preparing for or making a left turn at an intersection or into a driveway.